PURNADATASCIENCE/Blinkit-2024-Sales-Dashboard-Power-BI/README.md

 ## 📬 Contact

-For collaborations or queries, feel free to reach out via [https://www.linkedin.com/in/purnadwivedi111/) or email me at purnadwivedi1@gmail.com.
+For collaborations or queries, feel free to reach out via [https://www.linkedin.com/in/purnadwivedi111/)